10,000 Resolved Triples from Gaia: Empirical Constraints on Triple Star Populations: Properties of Resolved Triples

 Primary masses are weighted towards larger masses than a simple Kroupa IMF since the triple fraction increases with primary mass \citep[e.g.,][]{Offner23}.
 As we demonstrate in later sections, this distribution can be reproduced by convolving the Kroupa IMF with the triple fraction (Section \ref{subsec:triple_masses}).
 The largest $M_1$ in our triple sample is $5.1~{\rm M_\odot}$, and among all triples, the median $M_1$ is $0.8~{\rm M_\odot}$.

-While all of the triples in our sample have measured G magnitudes, $39$, $4320$, and $101$ of the primaries, secondaries, and tertiaries, respectively, do not have a {\tt bp\_rp} color.
+All triples in our sample have measured G magnitudes by the initial {\it Gaia} query, but $39$, $4320$, and $101$ of the primaries, secondaries, and tertiaries, respectively, do not have a {\tt bp\_rp} color.
 For these systems, we still provide a mass estimate in the public catalog using their $M_G$ measurements, assuming that most would lie on the main-sequence (MS).
 While the majority will indeed be MS stars, we caution that these estimates will be unreliable for white dwarfs and giants since {\it Gaia} photometry alone cannot confirm their MS status.
+Other photometric surveys (e.g., PanSTARRs) could help disentangle these MS status of these sources.
 All mass-related analyses in this paper consider only MSMS-MS triples, where mass measurements are reliable for all three stars.
-Requiring {\tt bp\_rp} colors for all components excludes nearly half the sample, but we find that this has minimal impact on our conclusions.
-Our choice of the {\it Gaia} resolvability criteria accounts for our requirement of a reported {\tt bp\_rp} \citep[][]{EB_review}.
+Requiring {\tt bp\_rp} colors for all components excludes nearly half the sample.
+However, this has minimal impact on our conclusions because our choice of the {\it Gaia} resolvability criteria accounts for our requirement of a reported {\tt bp\_rp} \citep[][]{EB_review}.
+Including all sources in our sample and using the looser resolvability criteria \citep[`no cuts' from][]{EB_review} does not change our results.

 Following \citet{EB18} and \citet{EB21_widebin}, we categorize our triples into broad stellar types based on their CMD position.
 WDs are defined as objects with $M_{\rm G} > 3.25(G_{\rm BP}-G_{\rm RP}) + 9.625$ while anything above this line on the CMD is classified as `MS'.
 Note that the `MS' cut is only meant to separate WDs with non-WDs, so those classified as 'MS' include unresolved binaries/multiples, red giants, and brown dwarfs.
-Red giants can be selected easily using additional CMD cuts, but we do apply them here to avoid having too many categories of triples.
+Red giants can be selected easily using additional CMD cuts, but we do not apply them here to avoid having too many categories of triples.
 Moreover, some sources near the boundary of this cutoff could be WDs or unresolved WDWD binaries.
 For sources without a measured {\tt bp\_rp} color, we denote the stellar type by `??'.
 We define the triple type as the combination of the three stars' types, where, for example, a `WDMS-MS' triple has a WDMS inner binary with an MS tertiary.
 Note that the type of the inner binary does not necessarily list the brighter component first.
 In the published catalog, we include the individual star types along with the triple types.
 We show the various categories of triple stellar types in Table \ref{tab:triple_types}.

 From Table \ref{tab:triple_types} we find that our sample contains an array of different triples, with both `WD' and `MS' components.
 About half of the triples have three main-sequence components, and $216$ ($2.5\%$) have at least one WD component.
 Nearly half of the triples have one component without a measured ${\tt bp\_rp}$ color in {\it Gaia}, mostly due to nearby companions that obstruct precise ${\tt bp\_rp}$ photometry measurements.
 However, the stellar types for most of these sources can be distinguished using other photometric surveys, such as Pan-STARRs, which we do not pursue in this work.